-The effects of primordial non-Gaussianity on large-scale structures can be seen for instance through the mass function of virialized halos, especially in the large-mass tail as the steep falloff magnifies the sensitivity to initial conditions (Lucchin \& Matarrese 1988; Colafrancesco et al. 1989; Grossi et al. 2007; Maggiore \& Riotto 2009).
-This allows to use the X-ray luminosity function of clusters to constrain the amount of non-Gaussianity (Amara \& Refregier 2004).
+The effects of primordial non-Gaussianity on large-scale structures can be seen, for instance, through the mass function of virialized halos, especially in the high-mass tail as the steep falloff magnifies the sensitivity to initial conditions (Lucchin \& Matarrese 1988; Colafrancesco et al. 1989; Grossi et al. 2007; Maggiore \& Riotto 2009).
+This allows using the X-ray luminosity function of clusters to constrain the amount of non-Gaussianity (Amara \& Refregier 2004).

-A second probe of non-Gaussianity is provided by the clustering of these halos, measured through their many-body correlations.
+A second probe of non-Gaussianity is provided by the clustering of these halos, as measured through their many-body correlations.
 In particular, the halo two-point correlation can be significantly increased if the underlying primordial density field is non-Gaussian (Grinstein \& Wise 1986).
-More specifically, Dalal et al. (2008) have recently shown that primordial non-Gaussianity of the local type (\ref{fNLdef}) gives rises to a strongly scale dependent bias at large scales, whereas in the Gaussian case the bias is roughly constant in this range.
+More specifically, Dalal et al. (2008) have recently shown that primordial non-Gaussianity of the local type (\ref{fNLdef}) gives rises to a strongly scale-dependent bias on large scales, whereas in the Gaussian case the bias is roughly constant in this range.
 Thus, at linear order over $\fNL$ they obtain in Fourier space a correction of the form \beq \Delta b_M(k,\fNL) = \fNL \; [ b_M(k,0) - 1 ] \; \frac{3\delta_L\Om H_0^2}{c^2k^2T(k)D(z)} , \eeq where $b_M(k,0)$ is the Gaussian-case bias (defined as the ratio of the halo and matter power spectra, $b_M^2(k)=P_M(k)/P(k)$, for objects of mass $M$).
-Here $\delta_L$ is the linear matter density contrast associated with virialized objects (usually taken as $\delta_L \simeq 1.686$), $T(k)$ is the transfer function and $D(z)$ is the linear growth factor, normalized as $D(z) \rightarrow (1+z)^{-1}$ at high redshift.
+Here $\delta_L$ is the linear matter density contrast associated with virialized objects (usually taken as $\delta_L \simeq 1.686$), $T(k)$ the transfer function, and $D(z)$ the linear growth factor, normalized as $D(z) \rightarrow (1+z)^{-1}$ at high redshift.
 Then, Dalal et al. (2008) checked in numerical simulations that, in agreement with Eq.(\ref{Dbk_Dal}), the halo bias correction roughly grows as $1/k^2$ at low $k$.
 This gives rise to a significant and specific signal that has already been used to constrain $\fNL$ (Slosar et al. 2008).